 Kosovo :: Introduction

-I have not yet visited Kosovo, so in contrast to the rest of this website, the content of these pages is not based on personal experience.
-Nevertheless I hope the information I have gathered here will be of some use to prospective visitors to Kosovo.
+This page was written before I visited Kosovo in 2015, so unlike the rest of this website the content is NOT based on personal experience.
+I hope to update this page shortly to reflect my recent visit, but for the moment I am concentrating on the Photo Galleries.
 The Kosovo for Beginners page contains some additional advice from the point of view of a resident of the country.

 Where to go: some suggestions